-The Public Works Department reviewed the proposal and provided a memo which was included as Attachment D of the staff report.
+The Public Works Department reviewed the proposal and provided a memo dated December 15, 2021, which was included in the staff report.

 The Salem Building and Safety Division reviewed the proposal and indicated no concerns.

 The Salem Fire Department reviewed the proposal and indicated no concerns.